-Milk is a white liquid which is produced by the mammary glands of mammals (Wikipedia).
+Milk is a white liquid that is produced by the mammary glands of mammals (Wikipedia).
 A primary source of nutrition, it is said that milk is a complete food.
-Milk is consumed all over the world by almost every one.
+Milk is consumed all over the world by almost everyone.
 Be it any human being or any other mammal, milk is the first food that the infant consumes.
-Milk is completely packed with all required nutrients, minerals, proteins and vitamins which are very important for the growth and healthy functioning of our body.
-Along with these all required nutrients; milk is also full of microorganisms.
-There are several bacteria, pathogens and other microbes present in the milk which are very harmful if consumed.
+Milk is completely packed with all required nutrients, minerals, proteins, and vitamins which are very important for the growth and healthy functioning of our body.
+Along with these required nutrients; milk is also full of microorganisms.
+There are several bacteria, pathogens, and other microbes present in the milk which are very harmful if consumed.
 There are several harmful microorganisms found in milk if the milk is consumed untreated and can lead to serious problems.

 Major Harmful Microorganisms found in Milk

 Raw milk is a major source of harmful pathogens.
-This milk is completely untreated which means it is unpasteurised and there is presence of harmful bacteria in the milk.
+This milk is completely untreated which means it is unpasteurized and there is the presence of harmful bacteria in the milk.
 At the time of handing, packaging too, milk can get in contact with such pathogens which can contaminate it and can lead to its spoilage.
-Hence, it is also harmful in terms of economy.
-Following is the table which contains all the major bacteria and other harmful microorganisms found in milk, their diseases and their sources.
+Hence, it is also harmful in terms of the economy.
+Following is the table which contains all the major bacteria and other harmful microorganisms found in milk, their diseases, and their sources.

 Hemolytic uremic syndrome (HUS)